Baptist Bible College Canada and Theological Seminary

-Baptist Bible College Canada and Theological Seminary was a college Baptist school and seminary in Ontario.
+Baptist Bible College Canada and Theological Seminary was a Baptist college and seminary in Ontario.
 It operated from 1978 to 2017.

-The college operated a distance education school training pastors for Baptist churches in Canada and elsewhere.
+The college was originally created with an emphasis on producing independent Baptist pastors and church planters in Canada.
+The college operated a distance education school to support the training of Baptist pastors, church planters, evangelists, missionaries and Christian school teachers in Canada and foreign countries.

 Status

-The seminary was established by Dr. Harry Strachan Sr. in 1978.
+The college and seminary were established by Dr. Harry Strachan Sr. in 1978.

-In 1984, the Ontario legislature officially recognized the seminary as a degree-granting institution through the passage of "An Act to Incorporate Baptist Bible College Canada and Theological Seminary, 1984".
+In 1984, the Ontario legislature officially recognized the college and seminary as a degree-granting institutions for religious education through the passage of "An Act to Incorporate Baptist Bible College Canada and Theological Seminary, 1984".

 On December 31, 2017, Baptist Bible College Canada was closed.

 Governance

-The seminary was governed by a board of trustees, roughly half of which is made up of members and officials of the Bethel Baptist Church, and a Senate composed of the faculty, school administrators and several trustees.
+In partial fulfillment of the Act to Incorporate, the college and seminary were governed by a board of trustees, roughly half of which was made up of members and officials of the Bethel Baptist Church, Simcoe, Ontario, and the other half from a Senate composed of the faculty, school administrators and outside church pastors.